peterrod54/Utilities/README.md

 ### Dependencies

-+ The **_LogSpear_** utility app is exclusive to the Windows environment; it will not run on Linux or MacOS.
++ The **_LogSpear_** utility app is exclusive to the Windows environment; it will not run on Linux or macOS.

 ### Installation and Execution

-+ Download the LogSpear utility and run it on the server that you want to collect the Windows logs.
++ Download/install the 7-Zip file extraction software: [download](https://www.7-zip.org/download.html)
++ Download _LogSpear.7z_
++ Extract the file using 7-Zip and when prompted for password, enter: _qwerty_
-+ Follow the prompts that appear on the screen, in particular, enter the _start time_ (in hours) where you want LogSpear to begin collecting events
++ Run _LogSpear.exe_ and enter the start time (in hours) where you want LogSpear to begin collecting events
-+ Consider running the app with elevated permissions if you expect to gather _Security_ logs (_which naturally you'll want to include in your log analysis_)
++ If you expect to collect _Security_ logs, then you'll need to run the app with elevated permissions (LogSpear will still collect log data without elevated permissions, just not the Security logs)

+###### **NOTE:** A couple of obscure antivirus engines have registered a false-positive regarding the LogSpear utility app.

 ## What's Next